dino-/wrk-nix-shell/README.md

 The `shell.nix` file will automatically be executed and you should end up in a shell.

-Directory `nix-shell/ghc-latest`

-An example of opening up a shell with the latest ghc that's in nixpkgs

-Directory `nix-shell/ghc-latest-plus`
+Directory `nix-shell/haskell-tools`

-The same example but with a full set of tools (cabal-install, ghc, hasktags, hpack).
+An example of a shell with a full set of tools (cabal-install, ghc, hasktags, hpack).
 This example also shows `shellHook` for adding some sh script commands in a string to be executed in the new shell.
 Good for setting up the environment.